baffou/PhaseLAB_doc/docs/source/classes/Interfero/methods/QLSIprocess.rst

         <p class="title">Description</p>

     Method of the class *Interfero* that transforms the interferograms into intensity and wavefront images.
-As aa second input, the illumination must be specified.
+As a second input, the illumination must be specified.

     |hr|

-    The method also work with a *Interfero* array, and returns an *ImageQLSI* array: :matlab:`ImList = QLSIprocess(ItfList, IL);`
+    The method also works with an *Interfero* array, and returns an |ImageQLSI| array: :matlab:`ImList = QLSIprocess(ItfList, IL);`

     .. raw:: html